Written by Paige Griffith, J.D. of The Legal Paige

 If the process of starting and registering your business seems like more than you are willing to take on, don’t worry!
 The Legal Paige has created state-specific guides to help you register your LLC in your home state.
 We will walk you through each step of the process for your state and give you additional information related to certain criteria to fill out in the Articles of Organization (such as whether you should be a member-managed LLC or manager-managed LLC, in perpetuity or for a term, and more).
 Visit The Legal Paige’s DIY LLC Registration Page to purchase the guide for your state!
 Additionally, The Legal Paige has hundreds of contracts to help get your new business started and legally legit.

 There is no one I trust with my Contract needs more than Paige.
 Paige’s Black Friday sale runs 11/21/22-11/28/22!
 Save up to 40% off ALL contracts.
 Shop here!
 Use code ‘Alyson10’ to save an additional $10 at checkout!

-Alyson Pallanck is a Life Coach and host of the 'But, What if You Did?'
-Podcast - a podcast where we normalize what millennials go up against in the messy middle seasons of life.
-After spending 15 years in the corporate space, Alyson is on a mission to create space for millennials to more mindfully navigate transition seasons so they too can live life on their terms.
-She does this through one-on-one intuitive life coaching and through sharing conversations with friends, thought leaders in the personal development space, and holistic wellness advocates who have been where you are and are here to show you just what's possible if you choose to jump!
+Alyson Pallanck is a Life & Leadership Coach and host of the 'But, What if You Did?'
+Podcast - a life & leadership podcast where we normalize what millennials leaders are up against in the messy middle.
+Alyson is on a mission to build leadership ability within our millennial communities.
+She does this through personalized one on one life & leadership coaching and through sharing raw conversations with friends, thought leaders in the personal development space, and holistic wellness advocates who have been where you are and are here to show you what is possible!